 A board certified physician, with a specialty appropriate to patient needs, directs the team.
 The physician meets with the patient and family to discuss individual needs and will call on other hospital physicians to address any other issues.
 The hospital’s medical staff specializes in rehabilitation and includes neurologists, cardiologists, rheumatologists and physiatrists.

 The Clinical Program Director oversees and coordinates all therapy programs.
-The Program Director ensures that all persons served meet the criteria for admission to the program, receive an appropriate individualized, interdisciplinary treatment program, receive a minimum of 3 hours of comprehensive therapy a day and ensures achievement of the predicted outcomes.
+The Program Director ensures that all persons served meet the criteria for admission to the program, receive an appropriate, individualized, interdisciplinary treatment program, and ensure achievement of the predicted outcomes.

 Patients receive nursing care 24 hours a day, 7 days a week.
 Many nurses are certified in rehabilitation nursing.
 The nurse manager oversees all of the nursing staff on the team.
 She or he is joined by a primary nurse, who will be responsible for coordinating all aspects of daily care, a nurse practitioner, and a health care assistant (HCA) or Certified Nurses Aide (CNA).
 The nursing staff will assist with medications, bathing, dressing, and will reinforce skills learned in therapy and educate a patient about their diagnosis and related conditions.